x3zapper/tp/docs/UserGuide.md

 ### Listing all persons: `list`

-Shows a list of all persons in the customer address book.
+Shows a list of all persons in the customer relation book.

 Format: `list`